 Voting in state and national elections is one of the most important things we can do as adults.
-After all, it is votes that put people in office – from our local officials to the president of the United States.
+After all, it is voting that puts people in office – from our local officials to the president of the United States.

 Unfortunately, not everyone takes advantage of their right to vote.
-Whether they just haven't registered, don't care about politics, don't like any of the candidates, or have some other reason, there are many people that don't show up at the polls come election day.
+Whether they just haven't registered, don't care about politics, don't like any of the candidates, or have some other reasons, many people don't show up at the polls come election day.

-In this article, we're going to explore the total voter turnout by state.
-For the purposes of this article, we’re going to focus on the percentage of people by state that showed up for the last presidential election.
-We will focus solely on the voting eligible population, or VEP.
-This includes adults that are of legal voting age, while excluding ineligible felons.
+In this article, we're going to explore the total voter turnout by state for the 2020 election.
+We'll focus on the percentage of people by state that showed up for the last presidential election.
+We will focus solely on the voting-eligible population or VEP.
+This includes adults that are of legal voting age while excluding ineligible felons.

-When it comes to the lowest voter turnout, Hawaii ranked last with a turnout of just 42.3%.
-This is the only state in the nation with a voter turnout of less than 50% of the eligible population.
-Other states with the lowest voter turnout include West Virginia, Tennessee, Texas, Oklahoma, Arkansas, New Mexico, and Arizona – each of which had less than 55% of the eligible population place their votes in the presidential election.
+When it comes to the lowest voter turnout, Oklahoma ranked last with a turnout of just 54.99%%.
+Other states with the lowest voter turnout include Arkansas, Hawaii, West Virginia, and Tennessee, all of which had less than 60% of their VEP vote in the 2020 election.